What is a Tabby Cat?

 There are five pillars (requirements) in Islam that every Muslim needs to respect.

-- Accept that there is only one God and that Muhammad is his prophet.
+- There is only one God and Muhammad his prophet.

 - Pray five times every day.